tianjianl/studymaterials/cs224w/README.md

 ### About

-This folder contains my homework solutions to Stanford cs224w: Machine learning with Graphs(Fall 2021).
+This folder contains my homework solutions to Stanford cs224w: Machine learning with Graphs.

-The course materials can be found at http://web.stanford.edu/class/cs224w/index.html
+The Fall 2021 course materials can be found at http://web.stanford.edu/class/cs224w/index.html